 The 9 Main Advantages of a College Education

-Although there are certainly some doubters out there in the world about the advantages a college education, most individuals, employers and educationalists typically believe in the virtues of a strong and solid education.
+Although there are certainly some doubters about the advantages of a college education, most individuals, employers, and educationalists typically believe in the virtues of a strong and solid higher education.

-The advantages can be manifold and not always obvious to the casual observer, but reports by organizations such as the US College Board show the contribution that a college education can make to the well being of both individuals and society as a whole.
+The advantages can be manifold and not always obvious to the casual observer.
+Reports by organizations such as the US College Board show the contribution that a university education can make to the well being of both individuals and society as a whole.

 To compete in a global economy, our students must continue their education beyond high school.
 To make this expectation a reality, we must give students the tools they need to succeed, including the opportunity to take a college entrance exam.— Jennifer Granholm